-Why do we insist on parental involvement?
-Because our experience tells us boys with involved parents are more likely to be successful in Scouting and in life.
+Why do we strongly encourage parental involvement?
+Because our experience tells us that Scouts with involved parents are more likely to be successful in Scouting and in life.

-Do we kick out boys whose parents cannot or will not meet our involvement standards?
-No, of course not (they need Scouting more than most).
-And we rejoice when Scouting helps such a boy along.
+Do we kick out Scouts whose parents cannot be involved or choose not to be involved?
+No, of course not (they need Scouting all the more).
+And we rejoice when Scouting helps them along.
 But it is also disheartening to see unrealized potential that only a parent's loving involvement can bring out.

 If one parent is a uniformed leader or active committee member, the Scout will:

-42% of such boys will earn the Eagle Scout award
+- 43% of such Scouts will earn the Eagle Scout award